OnroerendErfgoed/atramhasis/docs/source/development.rst

 pyramid_ framework.
 Other major technologies used are sqlalchemy_ as the ORM and :term:`Jinja2` as the templating framework.

-Client side the main technologies being used are Zurb Foundation and a Vue 3 application built with Vite.
+Client side there are two interfaces.
+The public interface is server rendered and styled with Foundation (version 5) and :term:`SCSS`.
+The admin interface is a Vue 3 application built with Vite and styled with Tailwind CSS and Nuxt UI.

 While Atramhasis is an editor for creating and editing :term:`SKOS` vocabularies, it uses other libraries that are more geared towards using a vocabulary in an